 I was the in-studio guest on Los Angeles' radio popular long-running The Aware Show with Lisa Garr, on KPFK 90.7 FM, talking about the trait of high sensitivity and Highly Sensitive People.
 According to Lisa, The Aware Show is "dedicated to communicating information to inspire positive growth and change.
 Our goal is an increased awareness and healing on an individual and planetary level."
 Listen to the complete show or you can order an audio CD-ROM from the Highly Sensitive People Gift Store.

-The HSP Movie Will Become a Reality...
-With Your Help!
+The HSP Movie Has Become a Reality...
+Thanks for Your Help!

 New discoveries often take a long time to filter down into the public

 consciousness and for professional educators to acknowledge new

 viewpoints.
 Dr. Elaine Aron wrote a landmark book on the subject of

 HSPs and has been researching the subject since 1996.
 That's why she

 was thrilled to be contacted by a high-profile film producer who wants

 to work with her to make a full-length PBS-quality documentry about the